 See 11.4.5.4.2 (GCM recipient processing) through 11.4.5.4.4 (PN and replay detection) for details of this processing.

-When the received frame is a GCMP protected individually addressed robust Management frame, the contents of the MMPDU body after protection is removed and shall be delivered to the MLME rather than through the MA-UNITDATA.indication primitive.
+When the received frame is a GCMP protected individually addressed robust Management frame, the contents of the MMPDU body after protection is removed and shall be delivered to the SME via the MLME primitive designated for that Management frame rather than through the MA-UNITDATA.indication primitive.

 11.4.5.4.2 GCM recipient processing